 If you aren’t so keen on a bus, you can take a train from Tokyo to Mount Fuji—but note that they are a bit more expensive than the buses.

 - Take a JR Limited Express train (Azusa or Kaiji) from Shinjuku Station to Otsuki, then transfer to the Fujikyuko Railway for Kawaguchiko.
 The journey takes approximately 2 hours and 20 minutes, and costs between ¥3,290 and ¥3,910 one way, depending on whether a transfer in Takao/Tachikawa is required, and whether you’re traveling on a weekday or weekend.

 - Take the JR Chuo Special Rapid Service instead, following the same route.
 It takes 10-20 minutes longer, but only costs ¥2,460 each way.

 Note that some trains on the Fujikyuko Railway stop at Fuji-Q Highland too.

-On weekends and public holidays in summer, you can also take advantage of the special Holiday Rapid Fujisan train that runs from Shinjuku to Kawaguchiko.
+On weekends and public holidays in summer and fall, you can also take advantage of the special Holiday Rapid Fujisan train that runs from Shinjuku to Kawaguchiko.
 It departs at 8:14am and gets you to Kawaguchiko Station in about two hours and 15 minutes, costing ¥2,460 one way without a reserved seat.
 You can also take the similar Rapid Fujisan service on Fridays.
 These trains head back to Tokyo in the late afternoon, around 4pm.
+They run until the end of November.

-Also on weekends and public holidays in summer, there is a once-a-day Narita Express (N’EX) train running directly from the airport to Kawaguchiko Station.
+Also on weekends and public holidays in summer and fall, there is a once-a-day Narita Express (N’EX) train running directly from the airport to Kawaguchiko Station.
 It leaves Narita Airport Terminal 1 at 9:15am and gets to Kawaguchiko Station at 12:43pm.
 A one-way ticket costs in the region of ¥7,240—you’re paying for the convenience.
 Ask at JR ticket offices about availability.
+In 2018, it’s scheduled to run until November 25.